Poll: 3 out of 4 small business owners consider themselves risk-takers

-The decision to start a small business is inherently risky, with approximately 20 percent failing their first year in business and 50 percent failing by their fifth year, according to the U.S. Bureau of Labor Statistics.
+The decision to start a small business is inherently risky, with approximately 20% failing their first year in business and 50% failing by their fifth year, according to the U.S. Bureau of Labor Statistics.
 Does that mean that small business owners consider themselves to be risk-takers?

 Insureon recently conducted a poll in partnership with online small business directory Manta to learn more about how small business owners view risk.
 Eighty-four percent of business owners said they consider the average small business owner to be a risk-taker.
-When asked if they consider themselves to be a risk-tasker with business decisions, 74 percent said yes, with 58 percent saying they take risks in their personal life as well.
+When asked if they consider themselves to be a risk-taker with business decisions, 74% said yes, with 58% saying they take risks in their personal life as well.

 The poll also asked business owners to name a risk they took while starting their small business.
 The top five risks that business owners said they took were:

-- 20% left a stable job and / or took a significant pay cut to start a business
+- 20% left a stable job or took a significant pay cut to start a business

 - 16% took out a loan